ruysu/laravel-elixir-bower-files/README.md

 npm install --save-dev laravel-elixir-bower-files
 ```

-Then require this package into your `gulpfile.js` and call the `bowerFonts` method.
+Then require this package into your `gulpfile.js`.

 ```js
 var Elixir = require('laravel-elixir');